Yashrajsalunkhe/Smart_door/README.md

 Install Dependencies:

-pip install -r requirements.txt
+npm install

-Prepare the Dataset:

-    Collect images of known individuals and place them in the dataset/ directory.

-    Run the training script:

-    python train_model.py
+Configure Environment:

+    Set up necessary environment variables and configurations as per your setup.

 Run the Application:

-    python main.py
+    npm run dev

 🧪 How It Works

-    The system continuously monitors the door area using the Pi Camera.
+    The system continuously monitors the door area using the camera.

     Upon detecting a face, it captures an image and compares it against the trained model.